The Band: Later developments

-In 2002, Robertson bought all other former members' financial interests in the group (with the exception of Helm), giving him major control of the presentation of the group's material, including latter-day compilations.
+In 2002, Robertson bought all other former members' financial interests in the group (with the exception of Helm's), giving him major control of the presentation of the group's material, including latter-day compilations.

 Richard Bell died of multiple myeloma in June 2007.

 The Band received a Lifetime Achievement Grammy Award on February 9, 2008, but there was no reunion of former members.
 In honor of the event, Helm held a Midnight Ramble in Woodstock.

-He continued to perform and released several albums.
-On April 17, 2012, it was announced via Helm's official website that he was in the "final stages of cancer"; he died two days later.
+Levon Helm died on April 19, 2012, after a prolonged battle with throat cancer.

-In December 2020, it was announced that the third album of The Band, Stage Fright, would get an expanded reissue.
-The album has alternate versions of some songs.
+In December 2020, it was announced that the third album of The Band, Stage Fright, would have an expanded reissue.
+The album contains alternate versions of some songs.